webforj/webforj-docs/docs/webstorage/storage.md

 ```
 **Advantages of LocalStorage**

->- ***No Server Load:*** Since the data is stored on the user's machine, it does not add any load to the server beyond the initial download.
+>- ***No Server Load:*** Since the data is stored on the user's device, it does not add any load to the server beyond the initial download.
 >- ***Persistent Storage:*** Data does not expire and is available across multiple sessions, which is especially useful for long-term storage.

 **Limitations of LocalStorage**